Thanks

 While I make the extraordinary effort to share these lists with you, I ask for two things in return as you view them:

 Secondly, I am asking for your help.
-While I make a huge effort to try and identify stations I hear with their CTCSS or DCS tones, there are many frequencies I have not identified because perhaps there are too many nearby licensees on the same channel or perhaps I have stumbled across an unlicensed radio user (there are more of those than you can believe!).
+While I make a huge effort to try and identify stations I hear with their CTCSS and DCS tones or NAC or color codes, there are many frequencies I have not identified because perhaps there are too many nearby licensees on the same channel or perhaps I have stumbled across an unlicensed radio user (there are more of those than you can believe!).
 If you know who is using a certain frequency and tone in my lists, drop me an e-mail and I will update the information if you are sure of the station.
 That would be a big help!

 Lastly, I do use some standard abbreviations in my lists.
 If you are new to scanning or don't understand my information ... send an e-mail!
 I'd be glad to help you out.